NeKoRoSYS/NeKoRoSYS/README.md

 # Hi, I am NeKoRoSYS!
-I am a 16-year-old Filipino and is currently studying in high school.
-I am an aspiring software and game developer, my goal is to learn a lot of aspects that come in developing projects such as video games, or even stuff outside game development.
+I am a 17-year-old Filipino who is currently studying in senior high school.
+I am an aspiring software and game developer, and my goal is to learn a lot of aspects that come in developing projects such as video games, or even outside game development.
 I am currently working alone but I am happy to work with anyone if I pass the criteria.

 I am currently learning C# for Unity game development, but I am also trying to do some web development using intermediate HTML and CSS.